grupo-acalsa/db-cloner-cosmic/README.md

 [Amazon Key Management Service (KMS)](https://aws.amazon.com/kms/) is used for secure key management, enabling the secure reading of database credentials in the worker script.

-### 🚢 Docker

-[Docker](https://www.docker.com/) is used to containerize the worker script.
-Containers are launched every 5 minutes to perform the database cloning operation, providing an isolated and reproducible environment.

-### 📡 Grafana

-[Grafana](https://grafana.com/) is employed for observability and monitoring of the worker instances.
-It provides a visual representation of the worker's performance and allows for easy identification of any issues or bottlenecks.

 ## 🚀 Usage

 To run the worker and execute the database cloning operation, follow these steps: